mrismanaziz/Reforestation/README.md

-## I bought shoes from a drug dealer once.
-I don't know what he laced them with, but I was tripping all day.
+## I met this girl on a dating site and, I don't know, we just clicked.